contentful/forma-36/MIGRATION.md

 ### Switch

-In v4 the `Switch` component has received API improvements, that are based on our code style guide, which creates consistent, easy-to-use APIs.
+In v4 the `Switch` component has received API improvements.
+The changes are based on our code style guide, which create consistent, easy to use APIs.
 For example:

 ```jsx static=true
 import { Switch } from '@contentful/forma-36-react-components';